Disability pensions and work ability

 - Liukko & Kuuva 2015.
 Cooperation in the management of working capacity problems (Summary in English, Julkari)

 - Liukko & Pasanen & Sten-Gahmberg 2024.
-Rehabilitees’ perspective on the benefits and development areas of rehabilitation under the earnings-related pension system (Summary in English, Julkari)
+Rehabilitees’ perspectives on the benefits and development areas of rehabilitation under the earnings-related pension system.
+Study based on interviews with rehabilitees participating in a work trial.
+(Summary in English, Julkari)

-In Finland, a disability pension may be awarded either as a fixed-term disability pension or as a permanent disability pension.
-The disability pension is granted as a fixed-term rehabilitation benefit if it is possible that the employee’s work ability can be restored after the onset of the benefit.
-The share of fixed-term disability pensions of all new disability pensions has increased.
-Currently, clearly more than half of all new disability pensions begin as a fixed-term disability benefit.
+A disability pension may be awarded either as a temporary disability pension (also called a cash rehabilitation allowance) or as a permanent disability pension.
+The disability pension is granted as a temporary pension if it is regarded possible that the employee’s work ability can be restored after the onset of the benefit.
+The share of temporary disability pensions of all new disability pensions has increased.
+Currently, clearly more than half of all new disability pensions begin as temporary disability pensions.

-In recent years, an increasing share of persons receiving a fixed-term disability pension has returned to work while a decreasing share has transferred to a permanent disability pension.
-In addition, an increasingly higher share of fixed-term disability pensions continues for more than four years.
+An increasing share of persons receiving a temporary disability pension has returned to work while a decreasing share has transferred to a permanent disability pension.
+In addition, an increasingly higher share of temporary disability pensions continues for more than four years.

 Publications: